andrew-templeton/blog-posts/cc-js-this/README.md

 ###### When does the rule apply?

-Why, global versus non-global scope, of course:
+Why, global versus non-global scope, of course.
+What is global scope?

     // Global scope, outside any functions.
     // This rule, Rule 1 applies
-    var foo = 'bar'
+    var foo = 'bar';

     (function() {
       // NOT global scope, within a function.
       // Does NOT apply here (Rule 3 does) var foo = 'bar';
     })();

     function namedFunc() {
       // NOT global scope, within a function.
       // Does NOT apply here (Rule 3 does) var foo = 'bar'
     }